Reduce, Reuse and Recycle:

 - Soiled Paper Products

-- Such as: used napkins, paper cups, paper plates etc.
+- used napkins, paper cups, paper plates etc.

 - Plant-based Packaging (see the full list)